kyma-project/kyma/docs/monitoring/10-01-prometheus-istio-server-oom.md

 ---
-title: Prometheus Istio Server restarting or in crashback loop due to OOM
+title: Prometheus Istio Server restarting or in crashback loop
 type: Troubleshooting
 ---

-Prometheus Istio Server scrapes metrics from all the envoy side car.
-It might crash because of OOM when the cardinality of the istio metrics is increasing too much.
-This is usually is happening for a high amount of workloads performing a lot of communication to other workloads.
-This issue can be tackled in following ways:
+Prometheus Istio Server scrapes metrics from all envoy side cars.
+It might crash because of OOM when the cardinality of the Istio metrics increases too much.
+This usually happens when a high amount of workloads perform a lot of communication to other workloads.
+This issue can be tackled by following these steps:

-1. Increase the memory for prometheus-istio server
+1. Increase the memory for `prometheus-istio-server`:
     ```bash
     kubect edit deployment -n kyma monitoring-prometheus-istio-server
     ```
-    Increase the limits for memory
+    Increase the limits for memory:
     ```yaml
     resources:
       limits: